FastAPI with Celery: Building an Asynchronous Task Queue

 It’s a good practice to run Celery workers in a separate environment or container.
 This allows you to scale the number of workers independently of the FastAPI application.

 Use monitoring tools such as Flower to monitor the performance and status of Celery workers.
-You can install Flower using pip install flower
+You can install Flower using pip install flower and start it with celery -A celery_app flower.

 Design your tasks to be as independent and atomic as possible.
 This makes it easier to scale and manage the task queue.